jvalenchon/master_thesis/README.md

    - read_tadpole.py
    - preprocessing_dataset.py

-GCNN-based architecture.
+GCNN-based architecture with GCN layers (Kipf and Welling).
+Number of GCN layers is an hyperparameter. gcnn_gcn_layers.py: main file to perform the optimization of the hyperparameters with RBFOpt or to run the architecture for different training/validation/test initializations.
+For the TADPOLE dataset files required to run the program:
+   - matrix M : 'bl_data_MCI_v1.csv'
+   - adjacency matrix : 'affinity_mat_parisot_v1.csv'
+   - labels Y : 'labels_comma.csv'
+programs required to run the program:
+   - read_tadpole.py
+   - preprocessing_dataset.py

+GCNN-based architecture with the ChebyNet architecture (used by Parisot et al. on the ADNI dataset).
+Number of GCNN layers is fixed. gcnn_cheby_layers_2.py: main file to perform the optimization of the hyperparameters with RBFOpt or to run the architecture for different training/validation/test initializations.
+For the TADPOLE dataset files required to run the program:
+   - matrix M : 'bl_data_MCI_v1.csv'
+   - adjacency matrix : 'affinity_mat_parisot_v1.csv'
+   - labels Y : 'labels_comma.csv'
+programs required to run the program:
+   - read_tadpole.py
+   - preprocessing_dataset.py

-parisot_gcn.py: main file to perform the optimization of the hyperparameters with RBFOpt or to run the architecture for different training/validation/test initializations.
+GCNN-based architecture with GCN layers (Kipf and Welling).
+Number of GCN layers is fixed. gcnn_gcn_layers_2.py: main file to perform the optimization of the hyperparameters with RBFOpt or to run the architecture for different training/validation/test initializations.
 For the TADPOLE dataset files required to run the program:
    - matrix M : 'bl_data_MCI_v1.csv'
    - adjacency matrix : 'affinity_mat_parisot_v1.csv'